gardenlinux/gardenlinux/tests/README.md

 ## Prerequisites

 Build the integration test container with all necessary dependencies.
-This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP) and KVM/QEMU.
+This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `KVM` and `CHROOT` platforms the auto created `gardenlinux/base-test` container can be used (as documented) but will also work with the fullfleged testing container `gardenlinux/integration-test`.*

     make --directory=container build-integration-test